levisc8/compadre_dd/README.md

 This is pretty experimental, but the idea is to store matrix elements (which may be constants *or* expressions) in a long data format, then use a couple functions to take a user- or database supplied population vector and generate a density dependent matrix.
 Outputs are then generated via iteration.

-These functions depend on `rlang` to work. `rlang` itself has no further dependencies, so this would be a fairly lightweight addition to `Rcompadre`.
+These functions depend on `rlang` to work. `rlang` itself has no further dependencies, so this would be a fairly lightweight addition to `Rcompadre`/`popdemo`.
 Unfortunately, they do make use of `env_bind_lazy()` which is currently listed as experimental in the `rlang` [lifecycle](https://rlang.r-lib.org/reference/lifecycle.html).
 If this is dropped in subsequent versions, we'll need to implement the delayed assignment manually.

 ### Density-dependent matrices

 These are now implemented. `iterate_dd_mat()` can handle both user-supplied and data base matrices.
-Additionally, `make_mat_exprs()` is now smart enough to know when to wrap elements in calls to `eval_tidy()` and `quo()` so that end users and programmers do not need to fully understand how/why these are being used.

 `CompadreDDM` matrices do not look like other matrices stored in Compadre.
 They are lists with 2 elements: a `data_list` which contains values for each parameter and a `mat_exprs` list which contains expressions to calculate density dependent vital rates (e.g. survival, growth, reproduction).
 Each of these can accept any number of named values and has one additional required argument. `data_list` requires a named vector called `initial_population_vector` and the `mat_exprs` list requiress an expression for the matrix (`mat_expr`).
 Hopefully, the example below clarifies how these functions work.

+*To-do: incorporate `stringToMatrix` from `Rcompadre` so entering the matrices is easier on Compadrinos*

 ``` r
 # This is not yet part of the Rcompadre package, so you'll need source()